Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 - Missouri is 0-3 against the spread and 2-1 overall in games when it records more than 10.3 points.

-- In games that Missouri amasses over 254.3 yards, the team is 0-3 against the spread and 2-1 overall.
+- In games that Missouri piles up more than 254.3 yards, the team is 0-3 against the spread and 2-1 overall.

 - The Tigers have one giveaway this season, while the Eagles have five takeaways .